Related Articles

 Abstract

 However, the typical Kanban practice advices on limiting work in progress (WIP) by the number of cards, which controls the flow of tangible work items rather than the flow of intangible knowledge.
 In knowledge work we need to limit the missing knowledge a team needs to discover.
-Thus, we limit not the number of cards, but the amount of missing knowledge.
+We adopt the Knowledge-centric perspective and limit not the number of cards, but the amount of missing knowledge.

 The Knowledge-centric perspective does not contradict the principles of Kanban.
-Instead, it substantiates the claim that a kanban board effectively tracks the knowledge discovery process.
+Instead, it substantiates the claim that a Kanban board maps a knowledge discovery process.

 Here’s how you can apply a Knowledge-centric perspective to your Kanban practices starting next Monday: